-You've probably heard the saying you must first know the rules before you can break them, and though we love the irreverence of tossing the design rule book out the window, there are some guidelines that make the task of decorating a space a little easier and more fool-proof.
-Few know this better than America's leading interior designers, who have made it their mission to transform an empty space into an inspiring and unique home.
+You've probably heard the saying that you must first know the rules before you can break them, and though we love the irreverence of tossing the design rule book out the window, there are some guidelines that make the task of decorating a space a little easier and more fool-proof.
+Few know this better than America's leading interior designers who have made it their mission to transform an empty space into an inspiring and unique home.

 We spoke to 10 top interior designers to find out which interior design rules are worth following for a statement interior.
 Whether you're starting a renovation from scratch or are looking to make a couple of small but high-impact changes to your existing home, these expert-approved tips will guide you to get it right every time.
-Commit these 10 rules to memory for a flawless home inspired by advice from the best in the business.

 If you can't understand why your space feels lacking, Charleston, South Carolina-based interior designer Angie Hranowsky recommends adding different textures via accents like rugs, throws, or accent cushions.
 "Always mix materials and add texture—metal mixed with wood, or rattan or natural woven fabrics with lacquered furniture or walls, for example," she says.

 Rooms with one type of lighting, such as a single overhead pendant, can feel two-dimensional.
 "Lighting will elevate the mood of any room," says Consort Design's Mat Sanders.
-"Be sure to have light coming from multiple sources, not just overhead.
-Find creative places for an extra floor lamp, sconce, or empty corner where a small table lamp could reside for added glow."
+"Be sure to have light coming from multiple sources, not just overhead."

-Adverse to taking risks?
+Afraid of taking risks?
 Start small with accessories like a quirky bowl or statement vase, says interior designer Grant K. Gibson.
 "Don't be afraid to take some chances to make bold statements, updating classic, timeless elements to make them current and your own," he tells MyDomaine.